maxloopinmok/weekly-report/34 - 2024 Monday March 25 to Sunday March 31.md

 # Tasks to do:
 - Take notes from the books "The Great Career Paradox" and "The Woke Salaryman Crash Course on Capitalism & Money: Lessons from the World's Most Expensive City".
+- Read the books "How To Decide: Simple Tools for Making Better Choices" after Chapter 2, "Feel-Good Productivity: How to Do More of What Matters to You" after parts of Chapter 9.
 - Review selected books for further readings.

 # Upcoming Medical Appointments